-An innovative and passionate force both on and off the conductor’s podium, Mei-Ann Chen.
-Music Director of the Chicago Sinfonietta since 2011 and of the Memphis Symphony since 2010, she has infused both orchestras with energy, enthusiasm and high-level music-making, galvanizing their audiences and communities alike.
-In recognition of these accomplishments, the League of American Orchestras granted her the prestigious Helen M. Thompson Award at its 2012 national conference in Dallas.
+Innovation, imagination, passion and dynamism are the hallmarks of conductor Mei-Ann Chen.
+Music Director of the 2016 MacArthur Award-winning Chicago Sinfonietta, she is acclaimed for infusing the orchestra with energy, enthusiasm and high-level music-making, and galvanizing audiences and communities alike.
+In December 2015, Musical America, the bible of the performing arts industry, named Mei-Ann Chen one of its 2015 Top 30 Influencers.
 A sought-after guest conductor, Ms. Chen’s reputation as a compelling communicator has resulted in growing popularity with orchestras both nationally and internationally.

-Mei-Ann Chen’s skill on the podium and as a music educator has been recognized with several honors, awards and posts, including the 2007 Taki Concordia Fellowship, and winning Copenhagen’s esteemed Malko Competition in 2005.
-She served as Assistant Conductor of the Atlanta Symphony and Baltimore Symphony, under the aegis of the League of American Orchestras, with the Oregon symphony as well.
+Ms. Chen’s skills both on and off the podium have been recognized, as someone who has redefined the orchestra experience and as a music educator.
+Among her honors and awards are the 2012 Helen M. Thompson Award from the League of American Orchestras and First Prize Winner of the 2005 Malko Competition in Copenhagen, a 2007 Taki Concordia Fellowship, and multiple ASCAP awards for innovative programming.
+Ms. Chen served as Assistant Conductor of the Atlanta Symphony and Baltimore Symphony under the aegis of the League of American Orchestras, and with the Oregon symphony as well.
 In 2002, Ms. Chen was unanimously selected as Music Director of the Portland Youth Philharmonic in Oregon.

 Born in Taiwan, Mei-Ann Chen has lived in the United States since 1989.
 The first student in New England Conservatory’s history to receive master’s degrees simultaneously in both violin and conducting, Ms. Chen holds a Doctor of Musical Arts degree in conducting from the University of Michigan.